Top Banks in Germany

 The bank is a Landesbank offering financial services to companies, banks, institutional investors, and the public sector.
-It also acts as a central clearing institution and also services 40% of German savings banks.
+It also acts as a central clearing institution and also services 40% of the savings banks in Germany.
 Headquartered in Frankfurt, it also operates branches in Berlin, Stuttgart, and Munich.
 Internationally, it is present in Paris, London, New York, Madrid, Moscow, Shanghai, and Stockholm.
-Founded in 1953, the bank employs around 6,000 employees.
+Founded in 1953, the bank employs around 6,000 staff.

-Apart from its subsidiaries (Helaba Invest Kapitalanlagegesellschaft, Frankfurter Bankgesellschaft and the OFB Group), the group is also comprised of online bank 1822direkt, LBS Hessen-Thüringen, and WIBank.
+Apart from its subsidiaries (Helaba Invest Kapitalanlagegesellschaft, Frankfurter Bankgesellschaft and the OFB Group), the group is also comprised of online banks 1822direkt, LBS Hessen-Thüringen, and WIBank.

 As of 2016, the bank’s total income amounted to US$636 million and total assets reached US$193 billion.